United States Army Pacific: History

 On 14 August, Richardson assumed the title Commanding General, U.S. Army Forces, Central Pacific Area "by direction of the President."

 The geographical extent of General Richardson's authority under this directive, as distinguished from his command of the Hawaiian Department, corresponded to the area delineated as the Central Pacific in Nimitz' original directive.
-It encompassed all the land and sea areas of the Pacific between the equator and the 42nd parallel, to the north (including Canton Island), except for that portion of MacArthur's Southwest Pacific Area that lay north of the equator and a small strip off the coast of South America.
+It encompassed all the land and sea areas of the Pacific between the equator and the 42nd parallel, to the north (including Canton Island), except for that portion of MacArthur's South West Pacific Area that lay north of the equator and a small strip off the coast of South America.
 Within this vast region—of which only a small portion was in American hands—Richardson had responsibility for administration and training of all U.S. Army troops, whether ground or air.
 This responsibility included also supply, but the precise nature of these duties was left undefined pending his recommendations.
-General Richardson had no responsibility for operations other than to assist "in the preparation and execution of plans" involving Army forces in the area, "subject to the direction of the Commander-in-Chief, Pacific Ocean Area."
+General Richardson had no responsibility for operations other than to assist "in the preparation and execution of plans" involving Army forces in the area, "subject to the direction of the Commander-in-Chief, Pacific Ocean Areas."

 In designating Richardson as Commanding General, U.S. Army Forces, Central Pacific Area, the War Department said nothing about his duties as Hawaiian Department commander.
 His responsibilities for both were about the same, but the older command—which carried certain additional legal responsibilities—had been established by Congress and could only be altered by that body.
 Did Richardson still retain those functions unique to the Hawaiian Department or had the new directive superseded the old?
 This confusion was quickly settled when the War Department on 18 September affirmed the continued existence of the Hawaiian Department under Richardson and stated explicitly what had been left implicit before—that its instructions to Richardson were not intended to affect the status of the Hawaiian Department.

 Fort Shafter became a busy headquarters, and the barracks on Palm Circle were converted to offices.
 The major headquarters received the following names: U.S. Army Forces, Central Pacific Area (1943–44); U.S. Army Forces, Pacific Ocean Areas (1944–45); and U.S. Army Forces, Middle Pacific (1945–47).
 In 1944, the Army Corps of Engineers erected the "Pineapple Pentagon" (buildings T-100, T-101, and T-102) in just 49 days.